mautrix/docs/bridges/go/setup.md

 <p class="bridge-filter" bridges="gmessages" bridge-no-generic style="display: none">
   <strong>
-    The Google Messages bridge is in very early development and is only suitable for developers.
-Please check back later for a more production-ready bridge.
+    The Google Messages bridge should be mostly functional, but it is still in early development and therefore will have bugs and may get breaking changes.
   </strong>
 </p>
 <p class="bridge-filter" bridges="slack" bridge-no-generic style="display: none">